pact-foundation/docs.pact.io/website/blog/2022-10-25-pact-open-source-update-october-2022.md

 - such as Avro or GraphQL content type or a Websockets transport.

-If this sounds like something you'd like to know more about, join us next month to learn about the Plugin Framework and how you can get involved.
+If this sounds like something you'd like to know more about, join us next month at our launch event to learn about the Plugin Framework and how you can get involved.
+You can checkout the details and register [👉 here](/events/plugins-framework-launch)

 Whether you've participated before or are ready to take the first plunge, the team and I are here to support you!
 Need extra convincing?
 I